uplb-eliens/uplb-eliens.github.io/content/articles/jach/jach_002.rst

 *First, learn the basics of programming and the features of the programming language you want to use*.
 After taking CMSC 12, CMSC 21, and CMSC 22, you should understand variables, data types, recursion, operators, I/O facilities, control flow structures, arrays, and strings, etc. of Python3, C, and Java.
 You should be able to translate basic algorithms, such as searching and sorting, into working and correct code.
 A little bit of OOP knowledge, specifically Polymorphism and Inheritance, is important when using libraries and API.

 *Second, learn some Discrete Mathematics.* You can get this from CMSC 56 and CMSC 57.
 These courses do not require coding and mostly use pen and paper.
 However, I recommend you attempt to implement the algorithms studied in these courses.
-Understand set theory, probability, counting techniques, methods of proof, trees, graphs, and some automata.
+Understand boolean algebra, set theory, probability, counting techniques, methods of proof, trees, graphs, and some automata.

 *Third, learn some Data Structures and Algorithm Analysis.
 You can get this from CMSC 123*.
 Master *implementing* linked lists, stacks, queues, hash tables, trees, graphs, etc. Master *analyzing the efficiency of algorithms*.
 Knowing this is important because some problems will require solutions that have bounds in terms of time and memory.
 Using more efficient data structures and algorithms might be needed.